 Windows 11’s taskbar can’t be set to show smaller icons

-As of Windows 11 2022 Update, the taskbar was further improved to show better-spaced icons on a tablet or when using the touchscreen on a hybrid device.
+As of the 2022 Update for Windows 11, the taskbar was improved to show better-spaced icons on a tablet or when using the touchscreen on a hybrid device.
 If this limitation bothers you, don’t forget to upvote this issue on the Feedback Hub.
-More votes mean it is more likely for Microsoft to bring back this feature in future updates to Windows 11.
+More votes mean it’s more likely for Microsoft to bring back this feature in future updates to Windows 11.

 Windows 11’s taskbar can’t be resized

-6. You can’t add quick launch toolbars to the Windows 11 taskbar
+You can’t add quick-launch toolbars to the Windows 11 taskbar

-Last but not least, one thing that might disappoint a minority of users is the missing option to add additional toolbars to the Windows 11 taskbar.
-In Windows 10, some people are used to having the Desktop toolbar added to the right side of the taskbar because it gives them quick access to the old Control Panel.
+Last but not least, one thing that’s disappointing for some is missing the option to add additional toolbars to the Windows 11 taskbar.
+In Windows 10, some people were used to having the Desktop toolbar added to the right side of the taskbar because it gave them quick access to the old Control Panel.

 You can’t add quick launch toolbars to the Windows 11 taskbar